prody/ProDy/doc/tutorial.rst

 >>> anm.buildHessian(calphas)

-Normal modes are calculated by calling :meth:`prody.dynamics.ANM.calcModes`.
+Normal modes are calculated by calling :meth:`~prody.dynamics.ANM.calcModes`.
 This will calculate 20 modes by default.

 >>> anm.calcModes()

 This omits modes with zero eigenvalues.
-For moreinformation on ANM methods see :func:`prody.dynamics.ANM`.
+For more information on ANM methods see :class:`~prody.dynamics.ANM`.

 Individual modes can be accessed by indexing ANM instance: